nvoulgaris/bidder/README.md

+# Overview

+A real-time bidder application.
+Advertisers submit bids to buy ad space in real time.
+The bidder receives the bid requests, retrieves the available campaings from a campaign pool and responds with a bid for the highest paying campaing, if any.

+# Technical specs

+* Dependency Inversion principle
+* Single Responsibility principle
+* Immutable objects
+* Outside-in TDD

 # Installation

 This guide assumes a machine with Java 8 installed.
 If java 8 is not installed, please visit the [official oracle website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and make sure that Java 8 is installed before continuing.